tezoscommunity/FAQ/Compile_Betanet.md

 These steps are reported to work on **Raspberry Pi** 3B and 3B+ running Ubuntu 18.04 as well.
 An external hard drive is required.

+### Changelog

+2018-08-31:  Added libhidapi-dev as a system package dependency.

 ## Steps

 Login to new Debian or Ubuntu system and update its base packages.
 (In the following, replace "192.155.xxx.xxx" with the actual IP address of your server).